bolimage/Borealis/README.md

 Theme can be download here : https://www.opendesktop.org/p/1226593/

-Thanks to horst3180 and his Arc theme for inspiration.
+Partially based on Arc theme by horst3180.

 <b>SCREENSHOTS</b>